Screenshot of Hero section

 BrainZell is a biotech startup which grows mini brains from human stem cells for research purposes.
-These organoids are subsequently infected with diseases, allowing BrainZell to test and identify potential new treatments.
-This process replaces animal testing, promoting a more sustainable method for medicine discovery.
+These organoids are then infected with diseases, allowing BrainZell to test and identify potential new treatments.
+This process replaces animal testing and promotes a more sustainable method for medicine discovery.

 1. Discovery